Posted on February 19, 2021

 The National Women’s Law Center uses the law in all its forms to change culture and drive solutions to the gender inequity that shapes our society and to break down the barriers that harm all of us—especially women of color, LGBTQ people, and low-income women and families.

 The below was featured on the NWLC blog on February 16, 2021 and was written by Gillian Branstetter, NWLC Media Manager.
-We hope you take a few minutes to read this post and then vote for the NWLC to receive a share of our $150,000 monthly donations grant this February.
+We hope you take a few minutes to read this post and then vote for the NWLC to receive a share of our monthly donation this February.

 Almost 50 years since Title IX was passed into law—mandating the equal treatment of boys and girls in school athletics—young women and girls still face barriers their male counterparts do not.
 While the rate of girls participating in high school athletics has increased more than tenfold since 1972, it’s never reached the level of participation boys had when the law was passed.